The Executioner and Her Way of Life: Voice acting

-Iori Saeki, the voice actor for Menou, described her role as challenging due to her character's emotional ambiguity.
-Kawasaki gave her freedom in interpreting her role, so she decided to naturally convey her shifting feelings as the story progressed.
-Moe Kahara, who voiced Akari, explained that she put particular care into showing the dual identities of her persona, such as by focusing on the emotional expression of scenes which suggested the basis of Akari's affection for Menou.
-Both Saeki and Kahara mentioned that they wanted their performances to respect the original work.
+Iori Saeki, the voice actress for Menou, found her part challenging due to her character's emotional ambiguity.
+Kawasaki gave her considerable freedom in interpreting her role, so she focused on conveying her feelings as naturally as possible throughout the narrative.
+Moe Kahara, who voiced Akari, also emphasized her character's ambiguity, such as through the emotional expression of scenes that hinted at Akari's secrets and backstory.
+In an interview where the two discussed their impressions of the light novels, Kahara described the frequent plot twists as being a core element, whereas Saeki was more interested in the interactions between characters.
+Both Saeki and Kahara stated that they wanted their performances to respect the original work.

-Hisako Kanemoto and M.A.O, who voiced Momo and Ashuna respectively, portrayed the secondary character pairing.
-Because their characters frequently appeared together, their actors focused on characterizing their dynamic in an entertaining manner, with Momo gradually warming up to Ashuna despite their initially unfriendly encounter.
+Hisako Kanemoto and M·A·O, who voiced Momo and Ashuna, respectively, portrayed a secondary character pairing.
+Because their characters frequently appeared together, their actresses focused on making their interactions engaging, depicting the two becoming closer despite their initially hostile encounter.
+Kanemoto adjusted her tone and vocal register depending on Momo's degree of friendliness with the other lead characters, using this variation as a means of characterization.